 Date Time Name of Course Course Details.
-04/10/2018 09.00 am-2.00 pm Induction Event for New Postgraduate Researchers ( Repeating in January 2019 & April 2019) All new Postgraduate Researchers are warmly invited to attend the induction event.
+02/10/2019 09.00 am-2.00 pm Induction Event for New Postgraduate Researchers (Repeating in January 2020 & May 2020) All new Postgraduate Researchers are warmly invited to attend the induction event.
 It will be a perfect opportunity for new researchers to meet one another.
 The programme includes information from the Doctoral School, Student Services, Library Services and the Students' Union.
 You will have the opportunity to meet the faces behind the e-mails.
 We have also invited a supervisor and a postgraduate researcher to contribute to the day.
-9/10/2018 10.00 am - 11.30 am Literature searching ( Repeating in November 2018, February & March, June 2019) This session will cover: Searching techniques Using electronic databases Advanced searching Keeping up to date with new research - current awareness Saving and repeating search strategies 16/10/2018 10.00 am - 11.30 am How to use RefWorks ( Repeating in November 2018, February & March, June 2019) This session will show you how to use RefWorks to: Save references from internet and database searches Import PDFs into your account Organise your references into folders Create an automatic reference list at the end of an essay 17/10/2018 10.00 am-12.00 noon How to use Mendeley ( Repeating in November 2018, February & March, June 2019) This session will show you how to use Mendeley to: Save references from internet and database searches Import PDFs into your account Organise your references into folders Create an automatic reference list at the end of an essay
+3/10/2019 11.00 am - 1.00 pm Introduction to Bangor Research Computing.
+(Workshop for PGRs & Doctoral Supervisors by Bangor Research Computing, in association with Supercomputing Wales) Computing is an essential part of much modern research.
+This session will introduce the services & support available at Bangor, ranging from desktop to supercomputer and from group training to in-person assistance.
+We will also highlight some typical example use-cases of the systems we can offer.
+08/10/2019 09.30 am-11.00 am Literature searching ( Repeating in November 2019, February & March, June 2020) This session will cover: Searching techniques Using electronic databases Advanced searching Keeping up to date with new research - current awareness Saving and repeating search strategies 16/10/2019 09.30 am-11.00 am How to use RefWorks ( Repeating in November 2019, February & March, July 2020) This session will show you how to use RefWorks to: Save references from internet and database searches Import PDFs into your account Organise your references into folders Create an automatic reference list at the end of an essay